DataDog/integrations-extras/sofy_sofy/README.md

 6. Once the integration is complete, navigate to the App Manager page by selecting it from the left-hand menu.
 From there, click on the monitoring tab on the right-hand side of the page.
 Enable Datadog monitoring for the selected app by toggling the appropriate switch.

-7. Sofy now sending data to Datadog after each run in the selected app, allowing you to monitor and analyze the results in real time.
+7. Sofy now starts sending data to Datadog after each run in the selected app, allowing you to monitor and analyze the results in real time.

 ## Uninstallation